bugsnag/bugsnag-notification-plugins/README.md

 Event Format
 ------------
-As well as being passed in the users configuration for your notification, you are passed an event object, which tells you what the user needs to be notified about.
+As well as passing the user's plugin configuration settings, we also pass you an event object, which tells you the reason we triggered a notification.

 ```javascript
 event: {